MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 1. Open the *src\main\resources\application.yml* file.

-1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
+1. find the placeholder `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.

-1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-roles` app copied from the Azure portal.
+1. find the placeholder `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-roles` app copied from the Azure portal.

-1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-roles` copied from the Azure portal.
+1. find the placeholder `Enter_Your_Client_Secret_Here` and replace the existing value with the value you saved during the creation of `java-spring-webapp-roles` copied from the Azure portal.

 1. Open the *src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootapplication/Sample.Controller.java* file.